Please enable JavaScript in your browser to use this page.

 Bath Walking, Wheeling and Cycling Links update

 The consultation report is being finalised and reviewed.
-It will be published during the week commencing 16 June 2025.
+It will now be published in July.
 It will include answers to the questions previously raised through Cabinet, as an appendix.

 Respondents believed the removal of parking spaces needs to be revisited and the proposals are not fully inclusive.
 In addition, some respondents said there would be an adverse impact on those who are dependent on cars and public transport.
 Within the Links to Royal United Hospital survey, respondents raised the effect of the proposals on the Royal United Hospital and other medical facilities.